 Non-compliance with the accessibility regulations

 Below is a list of non-compliant content.
-We aim to address these issues by 31 March 2021.

 Some page elements are do not have the ability to move between using the keyboard.

 Page elements do not include a visible focus.